cv256/CVJoy/README.md

 - 1 switch (for reverse)
 - 1 switch (for emergency cut all energy)
 - 7 press buttons (off)-on
-- an old mouse
+- an old mouse (to use one of it's rotary encoders)
-- an old cheap forcefeedback wheel (got one for game-port, not even usb)
+- a dc motor and a sprocket (got them from an old forcefeedback wheel that was for game-port, not even usb)

 (writing in progress...)